diGiCTF/domainchecker/README.md

   - Total domains checked
   - Number of available domains found
 - **Output File**: Saves available domains to `domaincheck.txt`.
+- You can change the .com extension to other extensions i.e. .co, .net, .org etc

 ## How It Works